manudwd/ObjectDetection-Raspi-PyTorch/README.md

 - Raspberry Pi 4
-- Raspberry Monitor Keyboard and Mouse ( In case you plan to use it with a monitor setup) -Camera Module
+- Raspberry Monitor Keyboard and Mouse ( In case you plan to use it with a monitor setup)
+- Camera Module

 In case you're using Raspi-Headless:
--Raspberry Pi 4
+- Raspberry Pi 4
 - RTJ Cable
 - PuTTy
 - VNC Viewer